Security+ domain #5: Governance, risk and compliance

 The new SY0-601 Domain 5

 While the old Security+ exam (SY0-501, set to retire on July 31, 2021) listed only risk management topics under domain 5, the new version (SY0-601) of the test dedicates its last objective to an essential concept in today’s cybersecurity: governance, risk and compliance (GRC).
 GRC refers to how IT and business objectives are aligned and integrated to ensure that risks are effectively managed while still providing efficient business operations and compliance with all appropriate industry regulations.
 As we will see, the domain covers technical topics like security controls but also regulations, security policies and concepts related to privacy and the processing of sensitive data.
-The best place to start is with the CompTIA Security+ certification exam objectives to understand the types of questions you’ll see on the exam.
+A good place to start is with the CompTIA Security+ certification exam objectives to understand the types of questions you’ll see on the exam.
+Another place to start is the Infosec Security+ certification hub.

 Outline of Security+ governance, risk and compliance topics